-Service/Indicator/measure 2014/15 2015/16 Material Variations and Comments Food Safety Timeliness Time taken to action food complaints [Number of days between receipt and first response action for all food complaints / Number of food complaints] n/a 1.00 First year of reporting against this measure.
-All food complaints have a first action within 24 hrs.
+Service / Indicator / measure 2014/15 2015/16 Material Variations and Comments Food Safety 1 Timeliness Time taken to action food complaints [Number of days between receipt and first response action for all food complaints / Number of food complaints] N/A 1.00 First year of reporting against this measure.
+All food complaints have a first action within 24 hours.
 Service standard Food safety assessments [Number of registered class 1 food premises and class 2 food premises that receive an annual food safety assessment in accordance with the Food Act 1984 / Number of registered class 1 food premises and class 2 food premises that require an annual food safety assessment in accordance with the Food Act 1984] x100 100% 71.63% The response to the Wye River and Separation Creek bushfires required a diversion of resources.
 As a result inspection numbers decreased.
 Service cost Cost of food safety service [Direct cost of the food safety service / Number of food premises registered or notified in accordance with the Food Act 1984] \$270.68 \$274.87 The result is in line with Council's anticipated outcomes.
 Health and safety Critical and major non-compliance outcome notifications [Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance notifications about food premises] x100 80.77% 90.91% This is a positive result for Council, highlighting the effectiveness of our food safety service.
-Libraries Utilisation Library collection usage [Number of library collection item loans / Number of library collection items] 5.81 5.04 This result indicates the number of times an item was borrowed.
-Resource standard Standard of library collection [Number of library collection items purchased in the last 5 years / Number of library collection items] x100 82.89% 76.44% The reduction in the result for 2015/16 was due to a decision by the Corangamite Regional Library Board to purchase less new items, as a proportion of the existing collection, and to reallocate funds to programming.
+Libraries E 12 No 12 E 1 PET 1 Utilisation Library collection usage [Number of library collection item loans / Number of library collection items] 5.81 5.04 This result indicates the number of times an item was borrowed.
+Resource standard Standard of library collection [Number of library collection items purchased in the last five years / Number of library collection items] x100 82.89% 76.44% The reduction in the result for 2015/16 is due to a decision by the Corangamite Regional Library Board to purchase less new items, as a proportion of the existing collection, and to reallocate funds to programming.
 The proportion of new items to the existing collection still meets relevant standards.
-Service cost Cost of library service [Direct cost of the library service / Number of visits] \$6.46 \$6.67 Cost is comparable to like-sized regional libraries and is within Council's anticipated outcomes.